- What other names is Chitosan known by?

 - Dosing considerations for Chitosan.

-sugar that is obtained from the hard outer skeleton of shellfish, including crab, lobster, and shrimp.
+Chitosan is a sugar that is obtained from the hard outer skeleton of shellfish, including crab, lobster, and shrimp.
 It is used for medicine.

 Chitosan is used to treat obesity, high cholesterol, and Crohn's disease.
 It is also used to treat complications that kidney failure patients on dialysis often face, including high cholesterol, “tired blood” (anemia), loss of strength and appetite, and trouble sleeping (insomnia).